 - Enable new ways of interacting with content

 - Enhance access to materials on Middletown and Connecticut history

 - Add a new perspective or point of view to the local or global digital corpus

-Content that is in the public domain, licensed under an open access or Creative Commons license, or for which Wesleyan University owns the copyright will receive high priority.
+Content that is in the public domain, licensed under an open access or Creative Commons license, or for which Wesleyan University owns the copyright will receive high priority for digitization.
 Content for which Wesleyan University has been granted non-exclusive rights by the copyright holder to digitize and make publicly available will also receive high priority.

-Works that are within copyright but are orphan works in that the copyright holder is not known or cannot be located will be considered for digitization.
+Works that are within copyright but are orphan works in that the copyright holder is not known or cannot be located will be considered for digitization at a lower priority to allow time to investigate copyright.
 We follow the Society of American Archivists (SAA) Statement of Best Practices for Orphan Works (PDF) to determine protocol for digitizing these works.

-Unpublished materials or materials that present privacy concerns or are not clearly in the public domain or with copyright held by Wesleyan will be considered for digitization following the guidelines put forth in OCLC’s policy, “Well-intentioned practice for putting digitized collections of unpublished materials online” (PDF, revised 5/28/2010 and endorsed by the Society of American Archivists, CLIR, and other organizations).
+Unpublished materials, materials that present privacy concerns, that are not clearly in the public domain, or for which Wesleyan does not hold the copyright will be considered for digitization at a lower priority and following the guidelines put forth in OCLC’s policy, “Well-intentioned practice for putting digitized collections of unpublished materials online” (PDF, revised 5/28/2010 and endorsed by the Society of American Archivists, CLIR, and other organizations).

 Current and Potential Users

-Priority will be given to content that is heavily used.
+High priority will be given to content where the physical equivalent is already heavily used.